esegue-ai/esegue-public/README.md

 ---

-© 2026 eSEGUE.
+© 2026 eSEGuE.ai.
 All rights reserved.